Obituary- Cause of Death : Roger Mudd, longtime network TV newsman, dies at 93

 Death – Obituary:

-Edward Kennedy by simply asking why he wanted to be president, has died.
-He was 93.
-CBS News says Mudd died Tuesday of complications of …Read More
+Longtime NBC and CBS correspondent and television anchor Roger Mudd has died at the age of 93.
+CBS News says Mudd died Tuesday of …Read More

 ———————